 By the way, for those unfamiliar with roux, commonly used along the Louisiana coast where Cajun or Creole cooking dominates, is a thickening agent traditionally made from flour and lard.
 Filé is another thickening agent common to southern regional cooks.
 Other customary cooking ingredients include rice, okra, sweet potatoes, peppers, and onions.
 When available, chicken and ham were added to the coastal diet and dishes.
 Further inland, fried foods predominated.

-Also, from my novel, Mary and Calvin grew a freedman’s garden: they never planted plantation cash crops such as sugar cane, cotton, or tobacco.
+Also in my novel, Mary and Calvin grew a freedman’s garden: they never planted plantation cash crops such as sugar cane, cotton, or tobacco.
 Only foods to add to the frequently poor diet of slaves were considered for planting.
-Check out these and other tidbits of information in the novel, If You Walk Long Enough.
+Check out these and otherfoodie details in the novel, If You Walk Long Enough.